This post originally ran in March 2021. We’re republishing it now that the complete series is available on Disney+.

 Reboots and remakes are all about a delicate balance of nostalgia: Too much and the show never gets to forge its own identity, while too little risks alienating audiences who hold the original dear.
 That DuckTales managed to strike this balance so well over 72 episodes is a testament to the fact that it was made in the hands of fans themselves: showrunner and executive producers Matt Youngberg and Francisco Angones.
 Their series managed to cut through the noise with invigorating surprise, finding that sweet spot between acknowledging what came before and reevaluating it for a new generation, letting the series stand on its own two (webbed) feet.

-Adapted from Carl Barks’s classic Uncle Scrooge comics, DuckTales had always been about fantastic adventures, but Youngberg and Angones wanted their series to offer something more tangible for audiences, the pair told Vulture ahead of the DuckTales series finale, which aired on DisneyXD this week and is available on DisneyNow; the first two seasons are currently on Disney+.
+Adapted from Carl Barks’s classic Uncle Scrooge comics, DuckTales had always been about fantastic adventures, but Youngberg and Angones wanted their series to offer something more tangible for audiences, the pair told Vulture ahead of the DuckTales series finale, which aired on DisneyXD on March 15; the complete series is now currently on Disney+.

 “We obviously were inspired by Barks’s comics, but we knew that we wanted to do something that was serialized but that also the episodes itself could also be self-contained — we called it self-contained serialization,” Angones explained.
 “We knew that we wanted every story to be a complete beginning, middle, and end like those Chris Claremont X-Men comics.
 You could get a full story within one issue, but you could also see all the entanglements of all the other narratives that they’ve been seeding for years, and that idea kind of evolved to how we viewed DuckTales in general.”